pravega/pravega-benchmark/README.md

 ```
 <dir>/pravega-benchmark$ ./run/pravega-benchmark/bin/pravega-benchmark  -help
 usage: pravega-benchmark
  -consumers <arg>                    Number of consumers
  -controller <arg>                   Controller URI
  -enableConnectionPooling <arg>      Set to false to disable connection
                                      pooling
- -events <arg>                    Number of events/records if 'time' not
+ -events <arg>                       Number of events/records if 'time'
-                                  specified;
+                                     not specified;
-                                  otherwise, Maximum events per second by
+                                     otherwise, Maximum events per second
-                                  producer(s) and/or Number of events per
+                                     by producer(s) and/or Number of
-                                  consumer
+                                     events per consumer
- -flush <arg>                     Each producer calls flush after writing
+ -flush <arg>                        Each producer calls flush after
-                                  <arg> number of of events/records; Not
+                                     writing <arg> number of of
+                                     events/records; Not applicable, if
-                                  applicable, if both producers and
+                                     both producers and consumers are
-                                  consumers are specified
+                                     specified
  -help                               Help message
  -producers <arg>                    Number of producers
  -readcsv <arg>                      CSV file to record read latencies
+ -readWatermarkPeriodMillis <arg>    If -1 (default), watermarks will not
+                                     be read.
+                                     If >0, watermarks will be read with a
+                                     period of this many milliseconds.
  -recreate <arg>                     If the stream is already existing,
                                      delete and recreate the same
  -scope <arg>                        Scope name
  -segments <arg>                     Number of segments
- -size <arg>                      Size of each message (event or record)
+ -size <arg>                         Size of each message (event or
+                                     record)
  -stream <arg>                       Stream name
  -throughput <arg>                   if > 0 , throughput in MB/s
                                      if 0 , writes 'events'
                                      if -1, get the maximum throughput
  -time <arg>                         Number of seconds the code runs
- -transactionspercommit <arg>     Number of events before a transaction is
+ -transactionspercommit <arg>        Number of events before a transaction
-                                  committed
+                                     is committed
  -writecsv <arg>                     CSV file to record write latencies
+ -writeWatermarkPeriodMillis <arg>   If -1 (default), watermarks will not
+                                     be written.
+                                     If 0 and not using transactions,
+                                     watermarks will be written after
+                                     every event.
+                                     If >0 and not using transactions,
+                                     watermarks will be written with a
+                                     period of this many milliseconds.
+                                     If >= 0 and using transactions,
+                                     watermarks will be written on each
+                                     commit.

 ## Running Performance benchmarking